 The income limits used by this Agent for admission to its sites are established by HUD and usually change on an annual basis.
 In no case will an applicant be admitted to a LIHTC unit if the applicant family's income exceeds the LIHTC income limits.
-The Agent will establish minimum income limits for LIHTC and Market units (if applicable) as the market may dictate.
+The Agent will establish minimum income limits for LIHTC and Market units as the market may dictate.

-4.9 Resident Rent Charges
+4. 9 Resident Rent Charges

-Residents of the Project-Based Voucher Housing Units are to be charged Resident Rent in accordance with the HAP Contract and RAD Use Agreement.
-Residents of LIHTC units will be charged a rent established by the Agent but in no case shall the LIHTC rent exceed the maximum rent allowable under Tax Credit and Other Requirements.
-If applicable, market rents will be established by the Agent at any level the market may bear.
+Residents of the ACC units are to be charged Resident Rent in accordance with 24 CFR Pt 913. but in no case shall the Resident Rent exceed the maximum rent allowable under Tax Credit and Other Requirements.